 We monitor the weather day and night seven days a week from October to March.

-We aim to keep the most important roads and some major foot fall areas in Leeds safe and as free as possible from wintry hazards.
+We aim to keep the most important roads and some major pedestrian areas in Leeds safe and as free as possible from wintry hazards.

 Salt and grit